RakhithJK/sosedoff-pgweb-wiki/Running-pgweb-behind-oauth2-proxy.md

 If everything configured correctly, you should be able to hit the endpoints:

-- `http://localhost:8081` - Pgweb UI, this should work if your database exists, make sure you have it running first before trying to authenticate with Google
+- `http://localhost:8081` - Pgweb UI, should work if your database exists, make sure you have it running first before trying to authenticate with Google
-- `http://localhost:4180` - On the first visit you will be redirected to Google OAuth concent page, you can choose any Google account from there.
+- `http://localhost:4180` - On the first visit you will be redirected to Google OAuth consent page, you can choose any Google account from there.

 You're all set.
 For any additional information on provider setup, visit [official documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#google-auth-provider).